marcpouzet/zrun/README.md

 # The ZRun Synchronous Language Interpreter

-ZRun is an executable semantics of a synchronous data-flow language.
+ZRun is an executable reference semantics for a synchronous data-flow language.
+It takes the form of an interpreted expressed in a purely functional manner and is implemented in OCaml.
+The input of
-It takes the form of a purely functional interpreter.
-The input of Zrun is a large subset of the language [Zélus](https://zelus.di.ens.fr).
-It considers only the discrete-time (synchronous) subset of the language for the moment.
-A discrete-time signal is represented as infinite stream and a synchronous system as a length-preserving stream function.
-The basic primitives are those of the language Lustre: a unit non-initialized delay (pre), the initialization operator (->), the initialized delay (fby).
-Streams can be defined by mutually recursive definitions.
-It also provides richer programming constructs that were introduced in Lucid Synchrone and Scade 6: by-case definition of streams with a form of pattern matching, the operator "last" which refers to the previous value of a streams, hierarchical automata with parameters and array operations.
-Functions take streams as input and produce streams.
-Input streams can be constant values that are either known at compile time or at instanciation time.
-The language provides a limit form of recursion on a set of size parameters whose value must be ultimately known at compile-time.
+Zrun is a large subset of the language [Zélus](https://zelus.di.ens.fr).
+Only the discrete-time (synchronous) subset is considered for the moment, that is, signals are infinite streams and systems are stream functions.
+The basic primitives and the semantics principles are the ones of [Lustre](https://www-verimag.imag.fr/The-Lustre-Programming-Language-and?lang=en) (e.g., the non initialized unit delay (pre), initialization operator (->)).
+The language provides richer programming constructs that were introduced in [Lucid Synchrone](https://www.di.ens.fr/~pouzet/lucid-synchrone/index.html) and
+[Scade 6](https://www.college-de-france.fr/media/gerard-berry/UPL9185028255611736393_BP_CollegeDeFrance_23_avril_2013.pdf,https://www.di.ens.fr/~pouzet/bib/tase17.pdf): by-case definitions of streams and pattern matching; an operator "last" which refers to the previous value of a stream, hierarchical automata and array operations.
+Functions can take as argument values that can be specified to be statically known, at compile-time or instanciation time.
+The language provides a more experimental features like higher-order an functional recursion parameterized by a size.

-The goal of this prototype is to define a reference executable semantics to be used independently of a compiler, e.g., as an oracle for compiler testing.
-It serves to establish the correctness of every compiler steps (e.g., that a well typed/causal/initialized program does not lead to an error; to prove semantics preservation of source-to-source transformations (e.g., static scheduling or the compilation of automata); to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
+The goal of this prototype is to define a reference executable semantics.
+Its first intension is to be used independently of a compiler, for example, as an oracle for testing a compiler.
+It can serve to specify correctness properties on the verification step make by a synchronous compiler, e.g., that a well typed, well causal, well clocked, and well initialized program does not lead to an error; to prove semantics preservation of source-to-source transformations (static scheduling or the compilation of automata, etc.).
+Because source program taken by ZRun do not need to pass the static checks of a compiler, it is execute "unfinished programs" or programs that are semantically correct but are statically rejected by the compiler.
 The interpreter makes no a priori hypothesis on typing and other type-based static analyses performed by a synchronous language compiler.
-It can illustrate key differences in the treatment of causality between Lustre, Lucid Synchrone/Scade/Zelus and Esterel.
-Lustre is the more restrictive in term of feed-back loops while Esterel is the more permissive; the three languages Lucid Synchrone/Scade/Zelus define an analysis which exploits by-case definitions of streams.
+ZRun illustrates key differences in the treatment of causality between Lustre, Lucid Synchrone/Scade/Zelus and Esterel.
+The differences can be observed on the same program by a simple command-line option.
+Lustre is the more restrictive in term of feed-back loops while
+Esterel is the more permissive; the three languages Lucid Synchrone/Scade/Zelus define an analysis which exploits by-case definitions of streams.
 Examples of correct but rejected programs are those with